By Muhammad Ahmad and Rana Salman Anjum

 About the authors:

-I recently graduated with Summa Cum Laude and Outstanding Student Awards, with BS Hons.
-Biotechnology from Forman Christian College (A Chartered University), Pakistan.
-Earlier, I was selected, among 500 leading young scientists from all over the world, for London International Youth Science Forum (2018).
-I also represented Pakistan in International Biology Olympiad, Denmark (2015) and International Volunteer Forum, Russia (2019).
+I recently graduated with Summa Cum Laude and Outstanding Student Awards, with BS Hons Biotechnology from Forman Christian College (a Chartered University), Pakistan.
+Earlier, I was selected, among 500 leading young scientists from all over the world, for the London International Youth Science Forum (2018).
+I also represented Pakistan in the International Biology Olympiad, Denmark (2015) and the International Volunteer Forum, Russia (2019).
 Currently, I am continuing my research on proteins and looking for a postgraduate research degree in neurosciences.

 Rana Salman Anjum

-I’m currently working as an Assistant Professor at Forman Christian College (A Chartered University) in Lahore, Pakistan.
-I’m keen to understand DNA repair, protein modification & cell cycle regulatory mechanisms using biochemical and biophysical approaches.
-I’m also interested in understanding the nature of proteins, especially heat/ acid-stable proteins.
-Previously, I’ve worked with Dr Nick Robinson & Dr Luca Pellegrini at Cambridge University.
+I’m currently working as an Assistant Professor at Forman Christian College (a Chartered University) in Lahore, Pakistan.
+I’m keen to understand DNA repair, protein modification and cell cycle regulatory mechanisms using biochemical and biophysical approaches.
+I’m also interested in understanding the nature of proteins, especially heat / acid-stable proteins.
+Previously, I’ve worked with Dr Nick Robinson and Dr Luca Pellegrini at Cambridge University.
 More recently, I’m working on protein translation with Professor Fikrettin Sahin at Yeditepe University in Istanbul Turkey.
-In my free time I enjoy playing Badminton & Cricket.
+In my free time I enjoy playing badminton and cricket.